Richard00923/TestServer/README.md

 # TestServer
-TestServer is a Java-based Spring Boot project that demonstrates a basic RESTful API with in-memory H2 database, JWT-based security, and JUnit tests.
-This project is a test task for Junior Java Software Engineers and can be used as a starting point for learning Spring Boot, Spring Data, and Apache Maven.
+TestServer is a Java-based Spring Boot project that exposes a basic RESTful API with an in-memory H2 database, JWT-based security, and JUnit tests.

 # Table of Contents
 Technologies Used